 Thomas N. Wheatley is an attorney and writer.*

-As a writer, Thomas is a regular contributor to the Washington Post and has been featured in a wide variety of outlets, including Fox News, The Hill, The New York Post, National Law Journal, the Washington Times, the Daily Caller, and American Thinker.
+As a writer, Thomas is a regular contributor to the Washington Post and has been featured in a wide variety of outlets, including USA Today, Fox News, The Hill, The New York Post, National Law Journal, the Washington Times, the Daily Caller, and American Thinker.
 An alumnus of the Claremont Institute’s Publius Fellowship, Thomas’s work has also been featured as an Editors’ Pick in the Claremont Review of Books.